carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 > >
 > > <img src="../fig/rmd-02-plot blood pressure confidence intervals-1.png" title="plot of chunk plot blood pressure confidence intervals" alt="plot of chunk plot blood pressure confidence intervals" width="612" style="display: block; margin: auto;" />
 > >
+> > D) Increasing the number of observations per data set decreases the width of confidence intervals.
+> > Decreasing the number of observations per data set has the opposite effect.
+> > However, the interpretation of the confidence intervals remains the same:
+> > we still have on average 5 out of 100 intervals that do not capture the true population mean.
 > {: .solution}
 {: .challenge}